proxmox/proxmox-backup/docs/user-management.rst

   :align: right
   :alt: Add a new user

-The superuser has full administration rights on everything, so you normally want to add other users with less privileges.
+The superuser has full administration rights on everything, so it's recommended to add other users with less privileges.
 You can add a new user with the ``user create`` subcommand or through the web interface, under the **User Management** tab of **Configuration -> Access Control**.
 The ``create`` subcommand lets you specify many options like ``--email`` or ``--password``.
-You can update or change any user properties using the ``update`` subcommand later (**Edit** in the GUI):
+You can update or change any user properties using the ``user update`` subcommand later (**Edit** in the GUI):

 .. code-block:: console